 - The key to a hearty ragu sauce is slow-simmering it on a low temperature covered.
 The tomatoes break down and make the sauce so flavorful.

 - Blend the tomatoes, carrots, and celery in a blender for quick prep.
+Alternatively, finely dice the carrots and celery.
+Another option is to pulse them in the food processor.

 - Serve this ragu pasta sauce with homemade gnocchi or dry pasta.